drivetribe/javascript/utils/number-formatters/README.md

 # @drivetribe/utils-number-formatters

-Collection of number formatter functions to change numbers and dates for display purposes.
+Collection of number formatter functions to change numbers for display purposes.

 ## Installation